-4. Rewrite Your Habits
+Rewrite Your Habits

-Stop Adding Things to Your To-Do List
+1. Stop Adding Things to Your To-Do List

 To-do lists give you too much flexibility, too much freedom of choice, and too much space for procrastination to creep in.
 Everything you’re planning to do, schedule it in your calendar instead.
 Plan your tasks, and put timing next to every task.

 Staying committed to your calendar is a part that can’t be avoided if you want to stay on task.
 If it’s on your calendar, you have already committed to doing it.
 You have already decided that something is important enough to get on our calendar, so it’s worth your focus.

-Stop Notifying Yourself and Scrolling Your Screen
+2. Stop Notifying Yourself and Scrolling Your Screen

-That “beep” sound distracts you in a fraction of a second, but unfortunately, it takes much longer to get back into your creative flow after an innocent “I will just quickly check-it might be urgent.”
-For better productivity, you should set certain times when you allow yourself to check emails and it should not be more than twice a day.
+That “beep” sound from your phone or laptop distracts you in a fraction of a second, but unfortunately, it takes much longer to get back into your creative flow after an innocent “I will just quickly check-it might be urgent.”
+For better productivity, you should set certain times when you allow yourself to check emails, and it should not be more than twice a day.
 Seriously, it is enough times (I’m talking from experience).